heartandhandstraining/heartandhandstraining.github.io/_posts/2020-03-26-COVID-19-Self-Care.md

 ### General Care for Viral Exposures

 1. Social distancing, disposal (if possible) of continamated items, sanitizing of hands and surfaces (where viruses can survive for long periods of time).
-2. Warm fluids, sipping every 20 minutes to keep the mucous membranes and throat, especially caffeine free teas, lemon and honey, etc.
+2. Warm fluids, sipping every 20 minutes to keep the mucous membranes, inner vessels and spaces moist, especially caffeine free teas, lemon and honey, etc, so toxins can be easily disspelled from the body.
-3. Moving the body, expanding the airways and lungs.
+3. Moving the body, expanding the airways and lungs as much as possible
 4. Lots of fruits and veges.
-5. Rest.
+5. Good sleep.
 6. Exercise, especially in the sunshine and fresh air.
 7. Positive mental outlook.
 This includes knowing our bodies are very capable of successfully fighting viruses which then compounds that inner strength.
 8. Vitamin C, D, zinc....There are many immune-boosting herbs and spices, including those with anti-bacterial/viral/fungal activity.
 Do your research.